What is a Life Care Contract?

 This type of contract is essentially a pay-as-you-go option.
 All things being equal, the entrance fee will be lower than Type A or Type B contracts.
 However, if you need to move from independent living to a higher level of care, your monthly fee will increase to reflect the full market rate for the health services you use.

-• Return-of-Capital® – A portion of the entrance fee is refunded at the time the resident leaves the community.
+- Refundable Entrance Fee – A portion of the entrance fee is refunded at the time the resident leaves the community.
 At most communities, receiving this refund is contingent on the resale of your independent living residence.

-If any portion of your entrance fee is determined to be prepayment of future health care costs, part of the fee may be deductible as a health care expense.
+If any portion of your entrance fee is determined to be a prepayment of future health care costs, part of the fee may be deductible as a health care expense.
 Consult your tax advisor for guidance.

-Is a Life Care contract worth the expense?
+Is a Life Care Contract Worth the Expense?

 The answer depends on your tolerance for risk.
 With a Type A contract, for example, your monthly expenses are predictable, no matter what level of living you may require in the future or for how long.
 Essentially, your monthly housing and long-term care expenses are capped for life.
-If you require care services over an extended period of time, it will be less expensive than it would have been without Life Care.On the other hand, you could choose Life Care and never end up needing care services, in which case you’ll have paid for something you didn’t use.
+If you require care services over an extended period of time, it will be less expensive than it would have been without Life Care.
+On the other hand, you could choose Life Care and never end up needing care services, in which case you’ll have paid for something you didn’t use.
 That’s not such a bad deal when you consider that the lifestyle Life Plan Communities provide is designed to support residents’ continued well-being.
 Life Care also offers added peace of mind for you and your family.
 You can enjoy life without having to worry about what might happen if your health needs ever change.

 If you’re concerned about the rising costs of long-term care, you’re not alone.
-According to the Genworth Cost of Care Survey, the annual median cost for assisted living in the Tampa area is $39,000, and the annual median cost for a private room in a nursing home is nearly $122,000.
+According to the Genworth Cost of Care Survey, the annual median cost for assisted living in the Tampa area is $50,556, and the annual median cost for a private room in a nursing home is nearly $143,988.
 If these numbers concern you, finding a Life Plan Community that offers a Type A Life Care agreement may be the answer.